webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 # Acknowledgements {#ack}

-This document would have been much worse than it currently is if not for the contributions of Benjamin Bangert, JR Conlin, Chris Karlof, Costin Manolache, Adam Roach, and others.
+This document would have been much worse than it is if not for the contributions of Benjamin Bangert, JR Conlin, Chris Karlof, Costin Manolache, Adam Roach, and others.